werf/werf/docs/_includes/cli/werf_helm_render.md

       --release='':
             Use specified Helm release name (default [[ project ]]-[[ env ]] template or
             deploy.helmRelease custom template from werf.yaml or $WERF_RELEASE)
-      --repo-docker-hub-password='':
-            Common Docker Hub password for any stages storage or images repo specified for the
-            command (default $WERF_REPO_DOCKER_HUB_PASSWORD)
-      --repo-docker-hub-token='':
-            Common Docker Hub token for any stages storage or images repo specified for the command (default $WERF_REPO_DOCKER_HUB_TOKEN)
-      --repo-docker-hub-username='':
-            Common Docker Hub username for any stages storage or images repo specified for the
-            command (default $WERF_REPO_DOCKER_HUB_USERNAME)
-      --repo-github-token='':
-            Common GitHub token for any stages storage or images repo specified for the command
-            (default $WERF_REPO_GITHUB_TOKEN)
-      --repo-implementation='':
-            Choose common repo implementation for any stages storage or images repo specified for
-            the command.
-            The following docker registry implementations are supported: ecr, acr, default,
-            dockerhub, gcr, github, gitlab, harbor, quay.
-            Default $WERF_REPO_IMPLEMENTATION or auto mode (detect implementation by a registry).
       --secret-values=[]:
             Specify helm secret values in a YAML file (can specify multiple).
             Also, can be defined with $WERF_SECRET_VALUES* (e.g.